-Since we recently covered the topic of hooking up and disconnecting an RV tow bar, today we’re taking a look at the best vehicle to tow behind your RV.
-Because we know that most RVers enjoy exploring well beyond the campground as we do, bringing along a towed vehicle is a given.
+Since we recently covered the topic of hooking up and disconnecting an RV tow bar, in this post we thought it would be helpful to take a look at the best vehicle to flat-tow behind your RV.
+Because we know that most RVers enjoy exploring well beyond the campground like we do, bringing along a towed vehicle is a given.

-When your home-on-wheels is a large motorhome like ours is, you’ve gotta have a more nimble way to get around.
+When your home-on-wheels is a large motorhome (like the diesel pusher we traveled, worked, and lived in full-time for a couple of decades), you’ve gotta have a more nimble way to get around.
 No one wants to break camp and prepare the RV for travel mode just to go to a trailhead, or a movie, or for a quick trip to the nearest market.
-We don’t want to fire up the Class A (or even a Class C for that matter) to explore a small town or nearby natural wonder, or to navigate tight city streets.
-And if we did, where would we park this big thing when we get there?
+We wouldn’t have wanted to fire up the Class A (or even a Class C for that matter) to explore a small town or nearby natural wonder, or to navigate tight city streets.
+And if we did, where would we have parked such a large thing when we arrived?

-So, we’ve done some research and narrowed down five of the best options for maximizing exploration.
+So, we’ve done some research and narrowed the flat-towing options down to five of the best vehicles for maximizing exploration.
 First, let’s take a quick look at how we can tow a vehicle behind an RV.

 How Do You Tow a Vehicle Behind Your RV?